 I welcome the right hon.
 Gentleman to his new role and recognise his achievement as the first British Asian to be appointed to one of the four great offices of state.

 On 17 April, I asked a named day parliamentary question of the Home Secretary’s predecessor requesting the number of Windrush citizens who have been denied or charged for NHS treatment.
 The answer was due a week ago, but it has not arrived.
 Will he please now tell the House how many of the Windrush generation have been charged for or denied NHS treatment?
 One such case would be one too many.
 What is he going to do about it?

 I congratulate my right hon.
 Friend on his appointment.
 Having worked closely with him, I know that he will do a diligent and good job.
 I welcome his statement.
 He is absolutely right.
 The Windrush generation have every right to be here legally.
 They are British citizens.
 My constituents expect that everything that can be done will be done to make sure that we regularise their legal position.
 My constituents also expect this Government to tackle illegal immigration.
 I would be grateful if my right hon.
-Friend could give them reassurance on both fronts.
+Friend gave them reassurance on both fronts.

 Yes, I can give my hon.
 Friend’s constituents an assurance on both those issues.
 We will absolutely do everything we can, and go much further if we have to, to help in every way with the problems that some members of the Windrush generation are facing.
 At the same time, we will maintain our policies around illegal migration, because that is exactly what the British public wish to see.